JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 ## Route handling
 - Make the navbar menu link to the pages of my site #DONE
-- Create separate components for each route
+- Create separate components for each route #DONE
 - Home component for everything we have created so far
+- Library component for saved tracks
+- Deleted component for recently deleted tracks that can be restored or deleted permanently
 ## Save tracks
 - A user can save the tracks and it's information
 - When navigating to the library section, all the saved tracks will be shown